solana-foundation/developer-content/content/guides/getstarted/intro-to-native-rust.md

 ---
+date: Apr 24, 2024
+difficulty: beginner
-title: Native Rust
+title: "How to write a Native Rust Program"
-sidebarLabel: Native Rust
+description: "description"
+tags:
+  - rust
+keywords:
+  - tutorial
 ---

 To develop Solana programs, we use the